Chart Color Schemes

 Educational attainment in Bridgetown aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate stands at 18.2%, significantly lower than the Australian average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 13.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.4%).
-Vocational credentials are held by 44.6% of residents aged 15+, with advanced diplomas at 12.5% and certificates at 32.1%.
+The area's university qualification rate is 18.2%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 13.4%, followed by postgraduate qualifications (2.4%) and graduate diplomas (2.4%).
+Trade and technical skills are prominent, with 44.6% of residents aged 15+ holding vocational credentials - advanced diplomas (12.5%) and certificates (32.1%).

 Frequently Asked Questions - Education